Fall is finally upon us, though you might not be able to tell because the great thermostat in the sky hasn’t been lowered enough yet.

 There are over a dozen different German beers on tap, plus a special brew from Gretna’s 40 Arpent made just for the fest!
 Keith said he expects to go through over 500 kegs during the three-week celebration.
 My father-in-law and I both had the Spaten Optimator, and Jillian had the Paulaner Oktoberfest Marzen.
 Both were quite delicious and really got us in the Oktoberfest spirit.

 There are 3 types of sausages (grilled bratwurst, grilled weisswurst and boiled knackwurst), German-style pizza called flammkuchen, special entrees for each weekend, assorted side dishes and a spiced nuts vendor.
 A full menu can be found here.
-We got one of the dinner plates, which includes an entree’, one sausage, two side dishes, bread and butter. for only $14, it’s quite a bit of food that a family could easily share.
-We also had one of the German pizzas and a couple of warm soft pretzels, something I was looking forward to.
+We got one of the dinner plates, which includes an entree’, one sausage, two side dishes, bread and butter.
+For only $14, it’s quite a bit of food that a family could easily share.
+We also had one of the German pizzas and a couple of warm soft pretzels–something I was looking forward to.

 And what German festival would be complete without polka/oompapa music and chicken dancing?
 Even though our little one is just under 9-months-old, she had a great time “learning” how to do the chicken dance.
 There was even a big chicken walking around to dance and take pictures with.

 Oktoberfest has been held in Rivertown in Kenner for the last few years since Deutsches Haus left their South Galvez Street location because of the new Louisiana State University Hospital being constructed there.
+They have now moved back to New Orleans as they build a brand-new Deutsches Haus right by Bayou St. John.
+The new address is 1700 Moss Street.

 Would you like more information on enjoying fall on the Northshore?
 We’ve got information on festivals, Halloween events, decorating your house for the season and more!
 Come check it out.